-Education (BHS, CEHS, CHS, CNHS, CWHS)

-Pathway Course Description Contemporary Issues in Education (HP) Meets UC A-G "B" Requirement - Honors Course Grade: 11 Prerequisite: A 2.50 grade point average or higher Course Sequence: Concentrator Course # 22B11.CTE Contemporary Issues in Education is a college preparatory eleventh grade Eng Education pathway standards of the Education, Child Development, and Famil students to see where the skills of English intersect with the elements of educ research, closely read and analyze complex texts, evaluate instructional metho create a portfolio of reflections, activities, and compositions that, when synthe for three capstone projects. y Services sector, which allows ation.
-Students conduct odology and philosophy, and ROP Careers in Education (P) DE: Education 10 (Clovis Community College) Meets UC A-G "G" Requirement Grades: 11-12 Prerequisite: Grade of "C" or better in English 10, and English11.
-I behavior records in previous grade levels required Course Sequence: Capstone Course # R9046 Excellent attendance and Studies include the nature and scope of the school system, the duties and opp teacher, factors relative to success in teaching, and credentialing requirement English 11 or 12. •
+Education (Bl HS, CEHS, CHS, CNHS, CWHS) Pathway Course Description Contemporary Issues in Education (HP) Meets UC A-G "B" Requirement - UC Honors Course Grade: 11 Course # 22B11.CTE Prerequisite: A 2.50 grade point average or higher Course Sequence: Concentrator Contemporary Issues in Education is a college preparatory eleventh grade 11 the Education Pathway standards of the Education, Child Development, and allows students to see where the skills of English intersect with the elements research, closely read and analyze complex texts, evaluate instructional metl create a portfolio of reflections, activities, and compositions that, when synt for three capstone projects.
+Family Services sector which s of education.
+Students conduct hodology and philosophy, and ROP Careers in Education w/ English 11 Meets UC A-G "G" Requirement Grades: 11-12 Course # R9046 or 12 (P) Prerequisite: Grade of "C" or better in English 10 and English 11.
+Excellent attendance and DE: Education 10 behavior records in previous grade levels required (Clovis Community Course Sequence: Capstone College) Studies include the nature and scope of the school system, the duties and op teacher, factors relative to success in teaching and credentialing requiremen ·